yagena/yagena.github.io/_pages/about.md

 I am a **Professor** at the [Graduate School of Economics](https://www.econ.osaka-u.ac.jp/en/), Osaka University.
 I have a BA from the University of Tokyo and a **Ph.D.** from Princeton University.
 Taking a sabbatical leave, I have been staying at the [ISEG](https://www.iseg.ulisboa.pt/) in **Lisbon** from April 2021 to August 2022.

 ## My Research
-I am a theoretical economist with strong interests in applications.
+I am a theoretical economist with a strong interest in applications.
 My research primarily focuses on Game Theory, Industrial Organization, and **Market Design**.
 I have published papers in top economics journals, including [American Economic Review](https://www.aeaweb.org/journals/aer), [AEJ: Microeconomics](https://www.aeaweb.org/journals/mic), [Journal of Economic Theory](https://www.sciencedirect.com/journal/journal-of-economic-theory), and [RAND Journal of Economics](https://www.rje.org/), as well as leading journals in other fields such as [AAMAS](https://dl.acm.org/conference/aamas), [Artificial Intelligence](https://www.sciencedirect.com/journal/artificial-intelligence), and [Scientific Reports](https://www.nature.com/srep/).
 As an editor/co-author/supervisor, I have published over **30** books.
 I have also contributed around **250** articles to newspapers, economic magazines, and online media.

 ## Teaching
 Below is the link to the courses that I have taught.
-By going to each page you can download lecture slides, homeworks, solutions, etc.
+On each page, you can download lecture slides, homework, solutions, etc.
 * [2014 -- Now](https://sites.google.com/site/yosukeyasuda2/home/lectures) at Osaka University and some other places.
 * [2007 -- 2013](https://sites.google.com/site/yosukeyasuda/home/teaching) at GRIPS.
 * **Lecture Slides** (in English)